dlajambe/restful-ml/README.md

 ```
 py.test tests
 ```
-It is recommended that you add more unit tests as you extend the API with additional endpoints and functionality.
+More unit tests should be added as the API is extended with additional endpoints and functionality.
 This ensures that new and old code is tested continuously during development.

 ### Updating the environment files